Lednerb/bilberry-hugo-theme/v4/README.md

 1. To exclude posts from your blog's index but still show up in categories, add `excludeFromIndex: true` to your post's front matter.

-2. To pin one or more posts to the top of the index page, uncomment the `pinnedPost` parameter in the `config.toml` file.
+2. To pin one or more posts to the top of the index page, uncomment the `pinnedPost` parameter in the `hugo.toml` file.
    Then set its value to the post's relative URL, for example, `/article/installing-bilberry-theme/`.
    When pinning multiple posts, the relative URL values should be separated by a comma.